GabsOnRails/GabsOnRails/README.md

   - <p align="left"> 💬 I have 25, currently living in Brazil.
 I studied for six months about the basics concepts for Cloud Compute in AWS through the program AWS Re/Start.
 I got the certificacion in CLF-CO2 exam.
 Because the program I'm started with programming and fell in love with this world.<br>

- - ⚡ I enjoy reading, write, watching animes and play games in my free time.</p>
+ - ⚡ I enjoy reading, write, watching animes and play games in my spare time.</p>

 <hr>
 <h3 align="center">Languagens and tools:</h3>